SchokiCoder/book_modern_c/src/24_optional.md

 See how after the 'd' "arrmore" and "ptr" both have a zero while "arrfit" has a random number?
-"arrmore" and "ptr" have null-bytes there signaling that the strings ends.
+"arrmore" and "ptr" have null-bytes there, signaling that the strings ends.
 "arrfit" doesn't have that because we could barely fit the string itself into the array.
 C sneakily just throws the responsibility onto you.
 You now have to remember how long this string is, for as long as it exists.